Genomics of Brain Disorders (Virtual Conference)14 - 16 April 2021Wellcome Genome Campus, UK

-Due to the evolving situation with COVID-19, this conference was postponed from 18-20 March 2020.
+Due to the evolving situation with COVID-19, this conference was postponed from March 2020 and will now be held virtually.

 This conference will bring together scientists and clinicians working on neurodegenerative and psychiatric diseases to compare approaches used and the emerging lessons from both categories of disease.